wangyihuan123/plate_detection/README.md

 add preprocessing engine for denoising and image quality check

-refactoring jsonresult_testing_engine for multple frames
+refactoring jsonresult_testing_engine for multple frames only consider one plate in one image for now!!
+So, 2-3 frames for confirmation is easy to avoid detection

 add opencv controller for debugging add console controller and commands for debugging